peterdesmet/petridish/pages/markdown.md

 See the [Jekyll documentation](https://jekyllrb.com/docs/liquid/tags/#link) to create internal links.
 All internal links start from the `url` in `_config.yml`.

-The safest (and most verbose) way for internal links is:
+You can include internal links using Jekyll syntax:

 - For pages: {% raw %}`[link text]({% link pages/about.md %})`{% endraw %}
 - For posts: {% raw %}`[link text]({% link _posts/2010-07-21-name-of-post.md %})`{% endraw %} or {% raw %}`[link text]({% post_url 2010-07-21-name-of-post %})`{% endraw %}.
 The latter will validate links when building your website.